 As part of the 22-mile network of trails in Arroyo Seco, the Rose Bowl Loop is a well-known running destination in Pasadena.
 This 3.3-mile-long loop not only offers runners spectacular views of the Central Arroyo, but it also provides a healthy mix of dirt and cement paths for use.
 Along the way, runners move alongside the famous Rose Bowl and the Brookside Golf Course.
 Flying golf balls will be the only potential danger, as the paved asphalt roads are clearly marked for runners/cyclists — no need to stress over LA drivers!

 The Echo Park Lake Trail in (you guessed it) Echo Park serves as an urban track oasis to those wanting to get in some speed work.
 Measuring a mile, the Echo Park Lake Trail may be crowded with happy dogs and their companions, but it’s wide enough for you to still be able to kick up some dirt.
 Easily accessible and offering plenty of greenery and shade, what else could you ask for?
 Well, how about a water fountain spouting up three jets from the lake’s center that was installed for the 1984 LA Olympics?
+That will do!

 Well south of the city in Rancho Palos Verdes, runners will find five miles of publicly-accessible, scenic trails in Ocean Trails Reserve.
 Park at either Ocean Trails Drive or La Rotonda Drive before hitting a network of 11 dirt trails.
 From hills to flat terrain, this spot offers up lush greenery to match the stunning blue views of the Pacific Ocean.
 Fitt Tip: Link Catalina, Sagebrush Walk (take a quick pit stop at the sand via Southshore Coastal!), Shoreline Park, and Gnatcatcher back to Catalina for a short and scenic looped path.

-Coming in at a cool 600 acres, Elysian Park (the city’s second biggest park) in Central LA offers much of what other area locales do, but on a smaller scale.
+Coming in at a cool 600 acres, Elysian Park (the city’s second biggest park) in Central LA offers much of what other area locales do but on a smaller scale.
 Park at the corner of West Elysian Drive to access the West Loop, a 2.4-mile local favorite, dog-friendly dirt trail featuring a decent ascent that rewards the curious runner with picturesque views of DTLA and the Valley.
 It’s a short and sweet gem that’s hidden from LA, much in the same way Elysian Park is from the masses of the city!

-The Strand winds with the coast along the Pacific Ocean, starting at Torrance County Beach and shooting all the way up to Will Rogers State Beach.
+The Strand winds with the coast along the Pacific Ocean, starting at Torrance County Beach and moving all the way to Will Rogers State Beach.
 You’ll get ocean breeze at your back, sea salt in the air, and a montage of people-watching as you hoof this flat, winding cement path to breathe in LA’s beach communities.
 From exploring the Santa Monica Pier to perusing shops on the Venice Beach Boardwalk, The Strand connects runners with several of Los Angeles’s coastal landmarks.

 Home to the Bruins on UCLA’s campus, Drake Stadium grants runners a modern track facility ideal for year-round use.
 Sporting the public university’s signature blue, Drake Stadium’s 400-meter, nine-lane track allows runners to set their own pace and easily stick with it.
 A grassy field tucked within the track is great for stretching and cooling down, while the stadium’s stairs offer a wide range of possibilities for potential running workouts.
-Fitt Tip: Drake Stadium is often used by UCLA’s soccer, football, and track & field teams; check for hours of operation open to the public here.
+Fitt Tip: Drake Stadium is often used by UCLA’s soccer, football, and track & field teams; check for hours of operation that are open to the public.

 A stretch of paradise along Malibu’s public shoreline, this flat path is a great spot for runners who want to crank up the tunes, soak up some rays, and pound the pavement while watching the waves roll in.
 Stop by early in the morning or late in the evening for some unforgettable sunrise and sunset views.
 And if you want to make your run a little longer, you can continue east to Westward Beach or west up Broad Beach Road.